 God often keeps quiet about what He allows—and refuses.
 Only eternity will reveal how often God’s best answer to us was to say nothing.

-Question: When has God been gracious to you by saying, “No”?
+Tell me what you think: When has God been gracious to you by saying, “No”?
 To leave a comment, just click here.